Hikiruka/Material-UI-IRC/README.md

 MUI is a IRC app created to be feature rich, yet be very easy to use.
 Everything is just a tap or two away and the design makes your experience pleasant.

 **SIMPLE, YET VERSATILE:**
-You will find that Hermes can do everything most IRC clients and even more.
+You will find that MUI can do everything most IRC clients and even more.
 Some of the key features are:
 - Join as much servers and rooms as you wish.
 - Easily join rooms to which you've connected and set rooms to auto-join.